 Trade union community membership: exploring what people who are not in paid employment could contribute to union activism

-Abstract
+Professor Jane Holgate, University of Leeds, j.holgate@leeds.ac.uk

+Dr Gabriella Alberti, University of Leeds, g.alberti@leeds.ac.uk

+Dr Iona Byford, University of Portsmouth, Iona.Byford@port.ac.uk

+Dr Ian Greenwood, University of Leeds, i.greenwood@leeds.ac.uk

+Summary

-The industrial relations literature tends to argue that the main reason workers become union members is primarily instrumental––to provide assistance if there’s a problem at work, yet this clearly doesn’t apply to those who are not in work.
-It is, in many ways, counterintuitive to join a trade union when not an employee or in paid employment, looking for a job, or retired––as there’s Generally little material benefit in doing so.
-Other literature though has noted that personal values––particularly those who associated with the ideological left––can lead to a predisposition toward union joining that is not based on a purely material calculus.
-Yet still, this analysis usually applies to workers.
-The research reflected in this article aims to understand the motivation of people who are not in paid employment, such as jobseekers/unemployed, students and retirees, in joining labour unions and becoming active within them.
-It does so through a case study of the UK’s largest private sector union, Unite, and considers the contribution to, or rationale for, union activism within community membership and the possibilities for a rethinking of trade unionism beyond its traditional workplace base.
+The industrial relations literature tends to argue that workers join trade unions primarily for instrumental reasons, for example, to obtain assistance if there is a problem at work.
+But this clearly does not apply to people who are not in work.
+It is in many ways counterintuitive to join a trade union when one is not an employee or in paid employment, looking for a job, or retired.
+Generally, there is little material benefit in doing so.
+Others have noted, however, that personal values, particularly associated with the ideological left, can cultivate a predisposition toward joining a union that is not based on a purely material calculus.
+Nevertheless, this analysis is usually applied to workers.
+The research reflected in this article aims to understand the motivation of people who are not in paid employment, such as jobseekers/unemployed, students and retirees, to join labour unions and become active within them.
+It does so through a case study of the United Kingdom’s largest private sector union, Unite, and considers the contribution to, or rationale for, union activism within community membership and the possibilities for rethinking trade unionism beyond its traditional workplace base.

+Résumé

+Zusammenfassung

 Key words

-Activism, community organising, motivation, retirees, trade union membership.
+Activism, community organising, motivation, retirees, trade union membership

+Corresponding author:

+Professor Jane Holgate, University of Leeds, 31 Lyddon Terrace, Leeds LS2 9JT j.holgate@leeds.ac.uk

 Introduction

-Given the considerable decline of trade union density in many Western countries over the last half century, there’s been increasing attention on how unions might broaden their base to involve a wider constituency of membership.
-One way of doing this is to develop a deeper, more nuanced, understanding of the decision to join a union and, in particular, what this means for union activism.
-As Frangi and Barisione (2015a) have noted, this has now become a ‘fundamental subject for research and union practitioners’.
-The focus of this paper is a case study of Unite, the UK’s largest private sector union, as in 2011, Unite introduced a community membership section, Unite Community (UC), opening up union membership to people not in paid employment (e.g. retirees, students, unemployed) (Holgate 2018).
-The community membership sits alongside the industrial side of the union and is dwarfed by its 1.4 million industrial members.
-Unite has only around 15,000 community members––although many more have been in membership since the formation of this new section.
-The reason being is that UC members leave this section when they gain employment hence becoming members of the industrial side of the union, while others have fallen away through natural wastage.
-Members of UC have mostly been part of the political activist wing of the union, campaigning primarily around welfare issues in their local communities on behalf or alongside benefit claimants, But have also actively been involved in supporting striking industrial members and unionisation drives.
-While Holgate’s (2018) paper on Unite Community considered whether the initiative was an attempt to rethink union purpose as a consequence of loss of power in the workplace, in this paper our contribution is to re-focus attention on the subjective factors and motivation for people not in paid employment to join a trade union.
+Given the considerable decline of trade union density in many Western countries over the past half century, increasing attention has been paid to how unions might broaden their base to involve a wider membership constituency.
+One way of doing this is to develop a deeper, more nuanced understanding of people’s decision to join a union and, in particular, what this means for union activism.
+As Frangi and Barisione (2015) have noted, this has now become a ‘fundamental subject for research and union practitioners’.
+The focus of this article is a case study of Unite, the largest UK private sector union.
+In 2011, Unite introduced a community membership section, Unite Community (UC), which opened up union membership to people not in paid employment (such as retirees, students and the unemployed) (Holgate, 2018).
+Community membership sits alongside the industrial side of the union and is dwarfed by its 1.4 million industrial members.
+Unite at present has only around 15,000 community members, although many more have been members since the formation of this new section.
+The reason is that UC members leave this section when they obtain employment, switching to membership of the industrial side of the union.
+Others have fallen away for various other reasons.
+Members of UC are mainly part of the union’s political activist wing, campaigning primarily around welfare issues in their local communities on behalf of or alongside benefit claimants.
+But they have also been actively involved in supporting striking industrial members and unionisation drives.
+While Holgate’s (2018) article on Unite Community considered whether the initiative was an attempt to rethink union purpose as a consequence of loss of power in the workplace, in this article our contribution is to refocus attention on the subjective factors, such as what motivates people not in paid employment to join a trade union.